Welcome

-In machine learning, we see the same pattern.
+Machine learning is no different.
 Everyone wants to train models, run inference, deploy AI.
-Very few want to understand how the frameworks actually work.
-Even fewer want to build one.
+Few want to understand how the frameworks actually work.
+Fewer still want to build one.

-The world is full of users.
-We do not have enough builders—people who can debug, optimize, and adapt systems when the black box breaks down.
+The world has plenty of users.
+It does not have enough builders—people who can debug, optimize, and adapt systems when the black box breaks down.

 Most people can use PyTorch or TensorFlow.
 They can import libraries, call functions, train models.
 But very few understand how these frameworks work: how memory is managed for tensors, how autograd builds computation graphs, how optimizers update parameters.
 And almost no one has a guided, structured way to learn that from the ground up.